-Across the state, WSU offers resources, information, and even programs to WSU Faculty & Staff to support their physical and mental health.
+WSU offers resources, information, and programming to WSU faculty & staff across the state to support their overall wellbeing.

-This program connects you with additional resources for help locating ongoing care and support for your entire family.
-Babsitters, nannies, housekeepers, pet care, elder care and other family care resources are available to benefit eligible Faculty & Staff.
+This program connects you with a variety of caregivers and services to provide ongoing care and support for your entire family.
+Babysitters, nannies, housekeepers, pet care, elder care, and other family care resources are available to benefit eligible faculty & staff.

-The EAP assists in identifying, managing, and resolving persona and work-related issues that may affect job performance or quality of life issues.
+The EAP assists in identifying, managing, and resolving personal and work-related issues that may affect job performance or quality of life issues.

 NUTRITION & WEIGHT LOSS